michaldrabik/muzei-pixelart-android/README.md

 ## About

 This is an extension for the live wallpaper app [Muzei](http://get.muzei.co/) by Roman Nurik.
 It requires Muzei to be installed.

+**If you wish to add your own wallpaper into the database please open an issue with 'new wallpapper' label.**
+**Thanks.**

 ## Screenshots